Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Threat Model

 We consider a threat model in which an attacker interacts with an AI agent through natural language prompts but does not have direct access to the system instructions that configure the agent.
 System instructions define the agent’s behavior and may contain sensitive information such as API credentials, internal policies, configuration parameters, or proprietary operational workflows.
 Leakage of such instructions has been identified as a major security risk in modern LLM deployments \cite{owasp2023llm,owasp2025systempromptleakage}.

 The attacker’s objective is to extract system instructions or confidential information embedded within them.
 The attacker is assumed to have the ability to send arbitrary prompts to the model and observe the responses, but cannot directly modify system instructions, access server-side memory, or intercept external tool outputs.
+Existing defenses typically rely on refusal mechanisms trained through instruction-following and safety alignment techniques \cite{ouyang2022training,bai2022constitutional}.
+While effective against naive extraction queries, prior work has shown that LLM safety mechanisms can fail under adversarial prompting, prompt injection, or jailbreak strategies \cite{greshake2023more,zou2023universal,wei2023jailbreak}.